-Police personnel became sensitized to the wandering insane and helped escort many mentally ill destitutes to our center for treatment.
-The police were a constant source of assistance and of phenomenal help even in tracing out the families of the patients whom we would take for reunion to distant villages.
+Police personnel became sensitized to the mentally-ill on the roads and helped escort many destitutes to our center for treatment.
+The police were a constant source of assistance and phenomenal help even in tracing out the families of the patients whom we would take for reunion to distant villages.
 On one occasion, we had a recovered destitute who very confidently said that he was from Nanded in Maharashtra and that there was literally no need of an escort to be sent with him.
 And even if the escort had to be sent, the recovered patient would take his finger and lead him to his house.
 Giving in to his confidence, we sent a Telugu speaking social worker, one Sidhu, to escort him to Nanded.
-Sidhu could not speak a word of the local dialect of Marathi.
+Sidhu could not speak a word of the local Marathi dialect.
 To my absolute surprise, Sidhu gave me a call in the wee hours of the morning to tell me that the recovered destitute could not recognize any landmark in Nanded, and perhaps he may have been residing there some years ago.
 Not able to converse a word of Marathi, Sidhu was at a loss about the way forward.
 I asked him to go to the nearest police station and make me talk to the duty officer in charge.
 Sidhu did as was instructed.
 I explained to the officer in his native Marathi lingo briefly about our work and the predicament our social worker was in.
-I was myself not very sure what response my mere phone conversation would elicit, but it was the unwritten rule within our NGO not to leave any stone unturned in our efforts and to go to the cops whenever in a difficult situation.
+I was myself not very sure what response my mere phone conversation would elicit, but it was the unwritten rule within our NGO to go to the cops whenever in a difficult situation.
 We believed (or perhaps hoped) that the implicit truthfulness in our work would/may touch a chord within the powers that be.
 My hopes were realized, when the duty officer in charge started playing the genial host to the recovered destitute and gradually started the administration machinery churning.
 Till evening the destitute and Sidhu remained as guests at the police station.
 Breakfast, lunch and tea was on the house.
 Their story was described with a heroic touch to all the visitors to the police station who would curiously enquire about what exactly was the matter.
-Many of them praised the Telugu speaking Sidhu for doing this good kind-hearted act.
+Many of them praised Sidhu for doing this good kind-hearted act.
 Ultimately by late evening, the father of the boy was tracked down and shepherded from near Akola, a town some distance apart from Nanded, to the police station.

 Apparently, the father was a migrant worker and had shifted residence seeking better job opportunities to Akola.
-A reunion which would have remained in the realms of impossibility had it not been for the proactive intervention of the police, with a well-nigh difficult job executed with their no-nonsense professional nose-to-the-ground approach.
-The common man's perception that the cops were an insensitive thickskinned tribe took a nosedive that day.
+A reunion which would have remained in the realms of impossibility had it not been for the proactive intervention of the police, with a well-nigh difficult job executed with their no-nonsense professional nose-to-theground approach.
+The common man's perception that the cops were an insensitive thick-skinned tribe took a nosedive that day.